Prostate: Structure

-The prostate is a exocrine gland of the male reproductive system.
+The prostate is an exocrine gland of the male reproductive system.
 In adults, it is about the size of a walnut, and has an average weight of about 11 g, usually ranging between 7 and 16 g.
 The prostate is located in the pelvis.
 It sits below the urinary bladder and surrounds the urethra.
 The part of the urethra passing through it is called the prostatic urethra, which joins with the two ejaculatory ducts.
 The prostate is covered in a surface called the prostatic capsule or prostatic fascia.

 The internal structure of the prostate has been described using both lobes and zones.
 Because of the variation in descriptions and definitions of lobes, the zone classification is used more predominantly.

 The prostate has been described as consisting of three or four zones.
 Zones are more typically able to be seen on histology, or in medical imaging, such as ultrasound or MRI.